 The Consolidated Appropriations Act has major initiatives in it that affect small businesses all over the country.
 The act created another Paycheck Protection Program for small business interruption loans, and it contained legislation that made PPP loans tax-deductible.
 Or as one of my clients put it “this was really free money?”
 Yes.
 Yes, it was.

 The Act also amended the infamous CARES Act on Employee Retention Credits.
-If you missed these Employer Retention Credits (ERC), you can read our article that has a detailed breakdown under the CARES Act and what was changed by the Consolidated Appropriations Act.
-Our ERC chart provides an overall summary.
+If you missed these Employee Retention Credits (ERC), you can read our article that has a detailed breakdown under the CARES Act and what was changed by the Consolidated Appropriations Act.

 When consulting with my clients after the CARES Act this past spring and summer, choosing the PPP loan over the Employee Retention Credits (ERCs) seemed like the clear option.
 Quite simply, there were larger dollars available under the PPP loan than the Employee Retention Credit program.
 But then came the regulators, Congress, the SBA, the Dept of Treasury, banks, and attorneys all had to give clarification, provide guidance, and change the rules in the middle of the game.